 Summer in Cape Town means one thing: the aroma of meat being cooked to perfection over hot coals wafting from the gardens and outdoor areas of the city’s inhabitants.
 There’s nothing more South African than a “braai” which is this country’s version of a barbecue and to be enjoyed by family and friends in the sunny outdoors.
-The word “braai” is an integral part of any locals lexicon and is an important cultural event for any visitor to the Cape to be well aware of.
-We’ve compiled all the important background information about the “braai” so you can jump right into local culture without missing a beat.
+The word “braai” is an integral part of any locals lexicon and is an important cultural event for any visitor to South Africa.
+We’ve compiled all of the important background information about the “braai” so you can jump right into local culture without missing a beat.

 What exactly is a braai?

 A braai is what Americans might consider a barbeque; however, while most Americans use gas, electricity or charcoal to fuel the fire, South Africans almost always use wood (charcoal is sometimes considered cheating).
 Furthermore, the cultivation of the fire using wood is considered a true art form.
 Usually, the host of the braai is in charge of tending the fire and with that comes great responsibility.
 Guests often hover around the braai with a glass of wine, a beer or sometimes even a brandy and coke (also known as karate water) as the “braai master” turns the meat on the grill.

 SIDEWAYS TIP: the type of wood used to make the fire can make a difference.